karimsammouri/capec_threat_modeling/README.md

     - Generate and explore the threat model.

 ## Contributions
 For contributions, please fork the repository, make changes, and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for details.